versroot/itu-sdse-project/README.md

 The training workflow runs automatically after the CI pipeline completes successfully, or can be triggered manually.

 ### Automatic Trigger
-The training workflow (`train-model.yml`) is automatically triggered when the CI workflow completes successfully on the main branch.
+The training workflow (`train-model.yml`) is automatically triggered when the CI workflow completes successfully.

-### Manual Trigger
+### Manual Trigger (for contributors)
 To manually trigger the training workflow:
 1. Go to **Actions** tab in GitHub
 2. Select **"Train model with Dagger"** workflow